milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 3.13.4 Payment and Balance:

 Account Owner is responsible for paying monthly plan charges for all lines on Multi-Line Account.
 Members continue to select and pay for optional Add-Ons or pay-per-use services out of their own AT&T PREPAID Account balance.
 Upon adding a Member line to the Multi-Line Account, full monthly payment will be due to activate Member’s service but a pro-rated credit will be issued to the Account Owner’s account for the Member’s unused plan term, if applicable.
-A prorated credit may also be issued to the Account Owner for unused days of the Member’s prior monthly plan (prior to joining the Multi-Line Account), if applicable (one credit per 30 days).
+A prorated credit may also be issued to the Account Owner for unused days of the Member’s prior monthly plan (prior to joining the Multi-Line Account), if applicable.
 Applicable plan charge for each line on the Multi-Line Account for each renewal period will be automatically deducted from the Account Owner’s Account balance at the end of the day (11:59pm Central Time) on the plan renewal date.
 The total payment due for all lines must be paid in order to renew service.
 Applicable plan charge for any AT&T PREPAID plan is not refundable and not exchangeable, and any unused services of the plan are forfeited if the Account Owner changes to another plan during the plan term.
 If Account Owner’s Account balance is insufficient to pay the applicable plan charges for all lines on the Multi-Line Account, plan services, data services, or any pay-per-use services will be unavailable until Account Owner renews all lines.
 Unused Account balance is forfeited upon expiration.

 3.13.5 Account Access:

 You authorize us to provide CPNI and other account information to the Account Owner, and to allow the Account Owner to make changes to the Multi-Line Account, including new or extended service commitments and the purchase of products and/or services, upon the direction of any person able to provide information we deem sufficient to identify the person as the Account Owner.
 Such access will include, but is not limited to, the ability to view Multi-Line Account information, make changes to the plans under the Multi-Line Account, perform upgrades, and view payment information.

-3.14 AT&T Personal Cloud

-Requires eligible rate plan and AT&T Personal Cloud app to utilize cloud storage.
-If rate plan that includes feature or AT&T Personal Cloud Add-On is not renewed, you will be unable to upload to your Personal Cloud and all stored content will be permanently deleted within 30 days.
-If you port out your number, you will immediately lose access to stored content; make sure to move your Personal Cloud stored content before porting out a line that has this feature.

 4.0
 Terms that Apply Only to DataConnect Pass Plan / Session-Based Wireless Data Services